 This guide will introduce you to the basics of using Boolean Operators, so that you can get better results when searching for books and articles.

 You have to experiment with different search strategies when you are doing research.
 Sorry, there's just no way around it.
 Boolean Operators can help you save time because they can improve your search results, but it's important to know when and why to use each one.

 For example, let's use the research question "Do soft drinks contribute to childhood obesity?"
-Most databases give you the option to select Boolean Operators right on the search screen, so all you have to do is select the operator you want from a drop down box between search lines.
+Most databases give you the option to select Boolean Operators on the search screen, so all you have to do is select the operator you want from a drop down box between search boxes.

 Here's our advice: